gokarla-io/shopware/README.md

 ## Features

-- Automatically place orders in the Karla systems using your API key
+- Place orders created through the storefront (submitted cart by the user).
+- Fulfill orders if a tracking code is detected when editing in the admin panel.

 ## Requirements

 - Shopware 6
+- A Karla REST API Key.
+See [Authentication](https://docs.gokarla.io/docs/api/authentication).

 To see the list of prerequisites to run this project locally: